 What Is Tax Form 5498?

 As life gets more complex, so do our taxes.
 New tax forms might appear in the mail each year, such as Tax Form 5498.
 When you receive a Tax Form 5498 for the first time, it might be confusing.
 Any unfamiliar tax document coming from the IRS or your employer can feel overwhelming.
-Whether this is the first time you’ve received Form 5498 or you’ve received them for years, certified tax professionals from Community Tax can help you understand your tax forms and file your taxes to make your life easier.
+Whether this is the first time you’ve received Form 5498 or you’ve received them for years, licensed tax professionals from Community Tax can help you understand your tax forms and file your taxes to make your life easier.

 Three Types of Tax Forms 5498:

 Form 5498, IRA Contribution Information

 This is a general report that records information about individual retirement accounts, including traditional IRAs, Roth IRAs, SIMPLE IRAs, SEP IRAs, and deemed IRAs.

 If you have a health savings account, you’re subject to Form 5498-SA.
 This includes Archer Medical Savings Account (Archer MSA), Health Savings Account (HSA), and Medicare Advantage MSA (MA MSA).
 This form reports your annual contributions to these accounts, and the form must be sent to contributors and the IRS by May 31.

 You’ll receive this form if you have Coverdell Education Savings Accounts.
 This account is used as a long-term investment to raise money for a child’s education.

 The IRA Contribution Tax Form, or Tax Form 5498, is an official document containing information about your IRA contributions.
 The trustee or custodian of your IRA reports any catch-up contributions, required minimum distributions, and the fair market value of your account.
 Your custodian, whether it be your employer or an institution, must send both you and the IRA a copy of Tax Form 5498.
 There are three types of Tax Forms 5493, including: